Information for International Scholars

 The contribution to the accident insurance is paid for you by HSBI.
 The insurance covers damage you suffer from an accident at work or on your way to work.

-If you have an employment contract at HSBI, you must officially request and obtain approval for vacation and business trips from HSBI.
-For a full-time position, the vacation entitlement is 30 days per calendar year.
-In most cases, you will first discuss with your supervisor when you would like to go on vacation or business trips, and then submit the request through the ESS system.
+If you have an employment contract at HSBI, you must officially request and obtain approval for annual leave and business trips from HSBI.
+For a full-time position, the annual leave entitlement is 30 days per calendar year.
+In most cases, you will first discuss with your supervisor when you would like to take annual leave or go on business trips, and then submit the request through the ESS system.
 If you need help with this, feel free to contact the Welcome Center.

-If you have a contract as a visiting scholar at HSBI, you do not need to request approval for vacation and business trips through HSBI.
-However, you should inform your colleagues about vacations and business trips and make sure that these are compatible with your scholarship conditions.
+If you have a contract as a visiting scholar at HSBI, you do not need to request approval for annual leave and business trips through HSBI.
+However, you should inform your colleagues about your annual leave and business trips and make sure that these are compatible with your scholarship conditions.

 In Germany, there is a number of public holidays on which most employees have the day off and stores and institutions remain closed.
 Some of these holidays are flexible, so they fall on a different day each year.
 Here you can find the holidays of the current year.